johannes-skog/reacher/README.md

 # Reacher

-From your local machine, Reacher will,
+From your local machine, ReacherDocker will,

 + build a docker image on the remote (docker must already be installed and ssh enabled) according to specifications
 + set up container on the remote with port port-forwarding and enviroment variables
 + execute your local code on the remote, in the container, with printouts shown as your were running it locally
 + upload/download files from the container to your local machine

+and for your local machine, Reacher will,

++ execute your local code on the remote, with printouts shown as your were running it locally
++ upload/download files from the remote to your local machine

 # Getting started...